bertbalcaen/esdi-webdesign-course/02_html.md

 - `alt` attribute: a textual description of the image.
 This is used by search engines (they can't understand what's in the image), by some browsers (for the visually impaired), ...
 - You can omit the description within the `alt` attribute if the image you are using is decorative and has no 'real meaning', for example a drop shadow, a separator, ...
 - Images are inline level elements.
+- Browsers support GIF, JPEG, PNG and SVG.
+You will need to convert other file formats to a supported format first, or the browser will not show it.

 ## Links

 - `<a href="path_to_link">content that is looks like a  link</a>`
 - The `href` attribute is required.
 - Use relative paths for linking files within your website and absolute path to link  to external resources and websites.
 - `<a href="path_to_link" target="_blank">`
-- Use the attribute `target="_blank"` when linking to an external website to keep your website and let the link open in a new tab or page.
+- Use the attribute `target="_blank"` to let the link open in a new tab or page.
-- Links are inline level elements, so you can place a link within paragraphs, headers, lists, or structural elements.
+- Links are inline level elements, so you can place a link within paragraphs, headers, lists, ...

 Example of a simple link: